CultivateHQ/cultivateHQ.com/source/posts/2016-09-29-lean-ux-focus-on-outcomes.html.md

 ### Life is change - Revisit your outcomes
 Life, business, the world - everything really aren't static – they're constantly changing.
 I'd suggest revisting your outcomes quarterly to review if they are still current.
 In lean terms should we 'Persevere, Pivot or Kill'?

-Maybe by now you're thinking, "that's all well and good, but I can't get our leaders to think about outcomes."  in the next post in this series (coming next week) we'll look at how you can 'Extend your remit'.
+Maybe by now you're thinking, "that's all well and good, but I can't get our leaders to think about outcomes."  in the next post in this series we'll look at how you can [Extend your remit](/posts/lean-ux-extend-your-remit/).